cloudblue/microsoft_reports/reports/audit_tool/README.md

 - To avoid API throttling, the report will only allow one product to be selected

 You can configure the report according to the following:
-- List of products to be selected (Only one can be selected)
+- List of products to be selected (Only one can be selected, else the report will fail)
-- Request creation date range (Must be a range of 2 months, anything else will fail the report)
+- Request creation date range (The range must be less than 2 months, anything else will fail the report)
 - List of transaction types (test, production.
-Only one can be selected)
+Only one can be selected, else the report will fail)
-- List of marketplaces (Only one can be selected)
+- List of marketplaces (Only one can be selected, else the report will fail)